|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed June 14, 1944

 Built by Consolidated at San Diego.
 Constructors number 2767.
 Delivered to the U. S. Army Air Force (USAAF) as B-24J-20-CO Liberator serial number 42-73197.
-Ferried overseas via Hickam Field to the South Pacific.
+Ferried overseas via Hickam Field then across the Pacific to the South Pacific.

 When their last radio message was received, a B-24 piloted by Captain John W. Klien, C.O.
 320th Bombardment Squadron took off and searched the area where the missing plane was reported, but no sightings were observed.